Pierluigi Martini: Sportscars

 In 1999, Martini, Yannick Dalmas and Joachim Winkelhock won the Le Mans 24 Hours.
 The trio drove for BMW.
-The team had to fight both Toyota and Mercedes works cars and won the race by a lap from the runner-up Toyota.
+The team had to fight both Toyota and Mercedes works cars and won the race by a lap over the runner-up Toyota.

 Martini returned to motorsports in 2006, competing in the Grand Prix Masters series for retired Formula One drivers.